cubeacon/android-cubeacon-sample/README.md

 1. Register to [Cubeacon SaaS][CubeaconSaaS] and download `CubeaconSDK-Android-xxx.zip`.
 2. Extract `CubeaconSDK-Android-xxx.zip`, copy `Cubeacon.properties` to the root of your project's Java `src` source folder.
 3. Then copy `CuBeacon-xxx.jar` to your `libs` directory.
-4. Add following permissions and service declaration to your `AndroidManifest.xml`:
+4. Add following permissions, activity and service declaration to your `AndroidManifest.xml`:

     ```xml
     <!-- Needed permissions in order to generate meta users. -->